 The error could also be due to cached data stored up from your network usage, or your network settings are no longer compatible with your recent update.

 By resetting your network settings, such issues will be fixed and the error message should stop appearing.
-However, note that you will lose your current network settings, Wi-Fi password, and saved networks in the process.
-Here are the steps if you still wish to go ahead:
+But note that you will lose your current network settings, Wi-Fi password, and saved networks in the process.
+Here are the steps if you still wish to go ahead:.
+That makes it easier to keep a copy of the edited result and post it right away from the same device.

 Reset network settings on an iPhone